winwiz1/crisp-react/README.md

 The backend subproject:
  * In the production mode starts Express listening on port 3000 to serve from disk the build artifacts created by the client subproject .
  * In the development mode starts Express listening on the same port and working as a proxy for webpack-dev-server.
+ * Implements HTTP caching arrangement which disables the caching for .html files and enables it for script bundles.
+A typical React application comes with .html files that are rather small whereas the bundles can be significantly larger.
+On the other hand the building process keeps the names of .html files static and embeds a hash into the names of script bundles.
+As a result, the caching arrangement ensures smooth deployment of versioning changes without any perceptible performance penalty.
 #### SPA Configuration
 Every SPA has a landing page displayed during initial rendering by the component included into the SPA.
 In webpack terminology such a component is called entry point.
 An SPA (and its bundle) is comprised of this component, the components it imports and their dependencies.
 The dependencies found under `node_modules/`are bundled into the separate 'vendor' bundle.
 Now let's see how Crisp React defines the SPAs.